danielagduca/danielagduca.github.io/_posts/love.md

 sensational aspects.
 This is nothing new.
 But would it not be great if we had some danger signs in our romantic journeys?
 And I took it upon me to make the signs.

-I present to you, the collection of paintings that will be exhibited in my first solo gallery combining the theme of yellow and our love journeys in a crazy yellow theory.
+I present to you, the collection of paintings that were exhibited in my first solo gallery combining the theme of yellow and our love journeys in a crazy yellow theory.
 If you would like to buy any of these, please reach out.